 - Lapses in safe decision making

 When drowsy truckers get behind the wheel, they are far more likely to cause serious accidents and they endanger everyone with whom they share the road.

 More semis travel our roads because we need ever-more semis to fulfill our growing consumer demands.
 As the trucking industry rushes to keep pace, trucking companies sometimes bypass the regulations to which they’re supposed to abide.
 These lapses can cause and exacerbate trucking accidents.
-In fact, the Insurance Institute for Highway Safety (IIHS) shares some related to these accidents:
+In fact, the Insurance Institute for Highway Safety (IIHS) shares some sobering statistics related to these accidents:

 These statistics represent an important reminder that we share the road with massive, dangerous commercial trucks and that, as such, we should always proceed with caution.